gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 various different motivations:

-Supporting Large User Messages: RFC 6083 allowed only user messages that could fit within a single DTLS record .
+Supporting Large User Messages: RFC 6083 allowed only user messages that could fit within a single DTLS record.
 3GPP has run into this limitation where they have at least four SCTP using protocols (F1, E1, Xn, NG-C) that can potentially generate messages over the size of 16384 bytes.